 beginning Nov.
 15 on Logitech's

-, features a lux meter to measure illumination levels for proper
+website, features a lux meter to measure illumination levels for proper

 charging and offers at-a-glance information about battery levels and power,